Battle of Keresztes: Battle

 On the second day of the battle, the fighting intensified.
 Troops from the Austrian army had reached the Sultan's tent, which was surrounded by the viziers and the teachers at the Palace Pages School for protection.
 While some troops were trying to enter the Sultan's tent, the other Austrian army's soldiers disengaged, in search of booty and plunder instead of continuing the engagement.
-The Ottoman horse groomers, cooks, tent makers, and camels minders retaliated against the plunderers with whatever arms they could find, including cooks' spoons, blocks of wood, hammers for tent making, adzes, and axes for cutting wood.
+The Ottoman horse groomers, cooks, tent makers, and camel minders retaliated against the plunderers with whatever arms they could find, including cooks' spoons, blocks of wood, hammers for tent making, adzes, and axes for cutting wood.
 The Austrians were surprised and retreated in confusion.
 The cries of "the Christian enemy is fleeing" were heard by the Ottoman troops still fighting what seemed like a losing battle on the frontline.
 The boost of morale allowed them to recover the battle.
 With a major action from the Ottoman artillery cannons, the Ottoman forces started another attack on the Austrians across the front and the remaining Ottoman cavalry outflanked the Austrian-Transylvanian army, routing them.

+A letter written by an Ottoman Kapi Agha who was present during the battle to his friend in Istanbul describes the battle as following:"The brave men of that period, Çagalazade and Hasan Pasha, having sought refuge in God against the infidels, and the other emirs, commanders, and valiant soldiers of Islam, drew their swords and plunged into the sea of the enemy, their cries for Allah ascending to the heavens.
+Deli Hızır Pasha and the other Ottoman emirs arrived, and Fetih Giray Khan surrounded the unjust infidels from four sides.
+There was such an intense battle and struggle, a great battle, that it cannot be described or visualized.
+From the Army of fifty banners, of fifty-sixty thousand infidels, no one survived."The author talks about the encirclement and destruction of the disorganized units of the Habsburg Army after its failed attack on Ottoman main camp, with numbers are being possibly inaccurate.